-UVa policy restricts the recording of class lectures and prohibits posting of course notes and materials on 3rd party websites.
-You may make audio recordings of lectures solely for personal use without my written permission.
-Video or digital recording of lectures and/or discussions, and/or video or digitally recording/photographing slides presented in class, during discussion sessions or office hour meetings, is not allowed under any circumstances.
-Students cannot post audio or video recordings or images obtained in classes or discussions or lecture notes or any material that is posted on Collab, on any internet site.
+UVa policy (posted in the Collab Resources folder) restricts the recording of class lectures and prohibits posting of course materials on 3rd party websites.
+This prohibition includes posting audio or video recordings, images and/or slides, lecture notes, transcripts of lectures, any materials that are posted on Collab, and any homework or exam questions and answers.
 Many of the resources provided in BIOL 3000 are copyright protected.
-Fair Use laws allow you to use this material in the context of this course, but prohibit its copying and distribution to anyone not enrolled in BIOL 3000.
+Fair Use laws allow you to use this material in the context of this course, but prohibit its copying and distribution to anyone not currently enrolled in BIOL 3000.
 Violation of this policy may result in disciplinary action by the University Judiciary Committee.
+You may make audio recordings of lectures solely for personal use or to study with other students currently enrolled in the class without my written permission.
+You cannot record office hour discussions.
+Video or digital recording, including taking photos with a cell phone, of lectures, discussions, slides presented in class, during discussion sessions or office hour meetings, is not allowed under any circumstances.